QCaudron/fieldday/_sources/index.md

 ## Who ?

-All are welcome !
+All are welcome!
 Amateur radio operators, as well as those without their radio licenses, are welcome to join in any of our activities.
 Get on the air on our voice, digital, or CW stations; build some antennas; or just join us for a meal and to talk radio.

 If you're new to Field Day or amateur radio, take a look at our [guide for new operators](./new_ops) for a little more about what to expect.